 You need to retain check registers, bank statements, canceled checks, voided checks, and duplicate deposit slips.
 Monthly trial balances of all subaccount ledgers must be made as well as a monthly reconciliation of checkbook balance, sub-account ledger trial balance total, and adjusted bank statement balance (known as a 3-way trust account reconciliation).
 Keep all receipts for all cash fee payments, preferably countersigned by the client.
 Include a memo or other document describing each electronic transfer transaction.
 Retain copies of those parts of client files reasonably related to trust account transactions.
 Lastly, make and retain a property record for all property other than cash (e.g. coin collection, firearms, jewelry).

-- Balance the General Ledger / Account Checkbook
+- Balance the General Ledger a/k/a Check Register

-Tip: A monthly statement from your bank is a vital part of the reconciliation process.
+Tip: A monthly bank statement with check and deposit images is a vital part of the reconciliation process.
 If your bank has been providing statements on a quarterly basis instead of monthly, you will need to a) arrange with the bank to receive a monthly statement or b) access monthly statement information electronically.
 Similarly, if your bank no longer automatically provides copies of check and deposit images, you will need to a) arrange with the bank to receive the images monthly or b) access and download the images electronically.